calebtuttle/calebtuttle.github.io/notes/salience-maps-of-affordances-applications.md

 From ([Niebur 2007](http://www.scholarpedia.org/article/Saliency_map)):
 > The Saliency Map is a topographically arranged map that represents visual saliency of a corresponding visual scene.

-Example (of a salience map used in an ML application):
+Example (of a saliency map used in an ML application):
 ![image](https://media.geeksforgeeks.org/wp-content/cdn-uploads/20210722235025/Saliency-maps-generated-using-Grad-CAM-Grad-CAM-and-Smooth-Grad-CAM-respectively_W640.jpg)

 #### Saliency map of affordances